The Central Goods and Services Act, 2017 (CGST Act)

 (2) The provisions of sub-section (6) of section 67 shall, mutatis mutandis, apply for detention and seizure of goods and conveyances.

-(3) The proper officer detaining or seizing goods or conveyances shall issue a notice within seven days specifying the tax and penalty payable and thereafter, pass an order within a period of seven days from the date of service of such notice, for payment of tax and penalty under clause (a) or clause (b) or clause (c).
+(3) The proper officer detaining or seizing goods or conveyances shall issue a notice within seven days of such detention or seizure, specifying the tax and penalty payable and thereafter, pass an order within a period of seven days from the date of service of such notice, for payment of penalty under clause (a) or clause (b) of sub-section (1).]

 (5) On payment of amount referred in sub-section (1), all proceedings in respect of the notice specified in sub-section (3) shall be deemed to be concluded.

-(6) Where the person transporting any goods or the owner of the goods fails to pay the amount of tax and penalty as provided in sub-section (1) within seven days 1fourteen days” of such detention or seizure, further proceedings shall be initiated in accordance with the provisions of section 130fifteen days from the date of receipt of the copy of the order passed under sub-section (3), the goods or conveyance so detained or seized shall be liable to be sold or disposed of otherwise, in such manner and within such time as may be prescribed, to recover the penalty payable under sub-section (3)
+5[(6) Where the person transporting any goods or the owner of such goods fails to pay the amount of tax and penalty under sub-section (1) within seven days 1fourteen days” of such detention or seizure, further proceedings shall be initiated in accordance with the provisions of section 130fifteen days from the date of receipt of the copy of the order passed under sub-section (3), the goods or conveyance so detained or seized shall be liable to be sold or disposed of otherwise, in such manner and within such time as may be prescribed, to recover the penalty payable under sub-section (3)

 Provided that the conveyance shall be released on payment by the transporter of penalty under subsection (3) or one lakh rupees, whichever is less